Looking for the benefits of an LLC? Let's go through the pros and cons and important things to consider when starting your limited liability company.

 Take an honest look at last year’s earnings and divide by 12 to get your approximate monthly income, and budget appropriately.
 Also, as Benjamin Franklin so wisely pointed out, the only certainties in life are death and taxes, so make sure you put something aside as you earn.
 Your tax bill should definitely not be an annual shock to the system!
 Take a look at our article about running a bank account as a freelancer to get some more ideas.

 Look at the smaller ways you can save money as well: You do not need to pay bank charges to move money between your UK and international accounts, for example.
 Register with a service like Wise and save on bank transfer fees.
 Invoicing clients from abroad?
 Request Money to save on fees plus get the real exchange rate.
 An online dashboard allows you to track your outstanding requests and get notified whenever you receive a payment.
-You can also create and send your invoices by using our downloadable free invoice templates, and use our balance sheet template or an independent contractor agreement template.
+You can also create and send your invoices by using our free invoice generator or downloadable invoice templates, and use our balance sheet template or an independent contractor agreement template.

 Phrases like “you’ll get great exposure” or “it will be great experience” are red flags to any freelancer and it normally means that someone wants your expertise without being willing to part with their cash.